Ezku/equanimous-tribble/content/2-theoretical-framework/4-synthesis.md

 > **TRQ2:** How does the use of a kanban system support continuous improvement in the context of lean software development?

+Lean software development is an application of lean development principles, originally used in the automotive industry, to the practice of software development.
+The first principle, which may be taken to be the goal of lean, is the elimination of waste.
+Waste is everything not contributing to value seen by the customer.
+Software development, on the other hand, is necessarily an effort of learning or discover better ways to build things.
+Finally, continuous improvement is the collaborative and unending effort to eliminate waste.

+In rapidly changing and complex environments, work coordination is a difficult problem.
+Also, to leverage input from feedback cycles for learning, delivery should be as fast as possible.
+For fast value delivery, it is essential that workers be able to interpret by themselves what work there is to be done.
+A kanban system in software development is used to visualize the workflow and manage the flow of work items through it.
+Such a system facilitates understanding of the process and being able to see waste in the process as it exists.

+The use of a kanban system in lean software development supports continuous improvement in two ways.
+Firstly, it directly supports faster value delivery, which contributes to continuous improvement by enabling learning.
+Secondly, it supports seeing waste in the workflow, which potentially allows for addressing the generation of that waste.

 > **TRQ3:** How can we describe continuous improvement in practice in terms of activity theory?

 ## Empirical research questions {#empirical-research-questions}